laic/uoe_speech_processing_course/phon/phon_lab_2/answers/phon-2-acoustics-answers.md

 * Orient the axes so that (0,0) is in the top right hand corner of your graph

 <span style="color:red">
 From past experience, students seem to know how to plot using excel, but I find using that quite complicated.
-Below is one I made using canva, which is more straightforward (to me!).
+Below is one I made using Canva, which is more straightforward (to me!).
 The main things to adjust are the axes: switching max and min values reverses the direction so that (0,0) is in the top right corner.
 Start by selecting scatterplot from the options and enter the data in the Data tab and set the X and Y axes and labels there.
 Then in Customise tab set the minimum for Y axis to 1500 and the maximum to 0 (and similarly for the X axis).
 You can then play around to make it more aesthetically pleasing!
 </span>

 <p>